-Why not make Wed 8th March (No Smoking Day) the day you quit with our help?
+Want to stop smoking?
+We are here to help.
 Cancer Focus NI’s award-winning Stop Smoking service is funded by the Public Health Agency in GP practices, health and wellbeing centres, community, workplace and youth settings including schools.

 What is passive smoking?

 Passive smoking is when people breathe in the second-hand smoke given off from cigarettes.
 Breathing in someone else’s cigarette fumes can increase your risk of cancer and other health problems including heart disease, heart attack, heart failure and strokes.